philterd/philter/docs/docs/redaction/policies.md

 ### Rolling back to a prior revision

-Rollback restores the content of a prior revision as a **new** revision — history is never rewritten.
+Rollback restores the content of a prior revision as a **new** revision.
+History is never rewritten.
 The live policy is updated with the prior content and its revision counter is incremented.
 Every rollback is audited.

 ```bash
 curl -s -X POST "https://philter:8080/api/policies/my-policy/rollback?revision=1" \